oleges/getalb/README.md

 0.2.1 - Fixed crash with no URL passed as input.

-0.2.2 - Albums are saved to getalb/music/ dir irrespective from cwd.
+0.2.2 - Fixed savind albums to cwd.
+Albums are saved to 'getalb/music/' dir irrespective from cwd.

+0.2.3 - Fixed missing '/music' dir.

 ## Known issues